Common Accessibility Technologies

 Notetaker Accommodations

 Notetaker accommodations can assist eligible students in analyzing and organizing information presented during live lectures, but are not intended to substitute the student's class attendance, participation in Team-based Learning (TBL) or hands-on sessions, or their own note-taking efforts.
-This accommodation is limited to live-in-person synchronous courses or asynchronous courses with faculty-scheduled group activities or recorded lectures where a transcript is not available or unable to be created.
+This accommodation is limited to live-in-person synchronous courses or asynchronous courses with faculty-scheduled group activities.
 Courses where the professor only conducts independent coursework, clinical fieldwork, group projects, or one-on-one meetings, are not covered.
 Medical documentation should clearly identify the condition that impedes the student's ability to take effective notes.
 Notetakers will start at the beginning of a term for approved accommodations.
 Contact the Accessibility Office as soon as a notetaker need is identified.